Image: AI generated

 claude --versionwork?

 Tip: Don’t panic if something unfamiliar comes up during installation.
-Just ask Claude Code “how do I do this?” and it handles it.
+Ask Claude Code “how do I do this?” and it handles it.

 Setup